 There are basically

-Choose your new noce among 7 different (but similar) types.
+Rhinoplasty Choose your new nose among 7 different (but similar) types.
 Also here, the aim is to look more “western”.

 One day we were sitting at a 7eleven in Busan and a girl came to sit with us, she told Elena she liked her small face and would love to have one like that… kind of creepy fact.

-When you see people wearing masks in the street, is rarely about the pollution, and mostly to hide the scars of a recent surgery.
+When you see people wearing masks in the street, it is rarely about the pollution, and mostly to hide the scars of recent surgery.

 9. Enemies of the Sun

 Another Korean obsession (actually shared by most of Eastern Asia, is the fear of the sun.
 Koreans don’t want to get tanned – a dark skin reminds a farmer life, and farmers are not trendy in Korea.

 Sun Umbrellas are a very common sight, while you’ll rarely see shoulders or arm skin exposed.

 To testify the obsession with a light skin tone has not much to do with protection from UV, Koreans use humongous quantities of whitening cream – which actually can cause as much damage as UV lights.